Fiat Chrysler denies report of merger talks with VW

 The magazine cited unnamed company sources.

-However, a VW spokesman said Europe's biggest carmaker was focussed on delivering improvements at its existing operations.
+However, a VW spokesman said Europe's biggest carmaker was focused on delivering improvements at its existing operations.

 "There are currently no M&A (merger and acquisition) projects on the agenda," he said.
-"We are now focussing on boosting efficiency across the group."
+"We are now focusing on boosting efficiency across the group."

 The Agnelli family's holding firm Exor (EXOR.MI), which owns a 30-percent stake in Fiat Chrysler, denied any talks had taken place, as did Fiat Chrysler.